livingdotone/livingdotone.github.io/content/post/local-storage-to-sensitive-informations/index.md

 This is why any senior developer will laugh at you (or fire you) if you use localStorage for tokens.

-Any script injected into your page has full and unrestricted access to localStorage.
-ANY SCRIPT.
+Any script injected into your page has full and unrestricted access to localStorage. **ANY SCRIPT**.

 An XSS attack occurs when an attacker manages to inject a piece of JavaScript into your application.
 A malicious comment, an unhandled URL parameter, any slip-up.
 And all it takes is one line: